azhaank/IntegraDasTest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Topic
-A webapp for using Flask and React for IntegraDas
+A webapp using Flask and React for IntegraDas Interview Process - Alhamd Khan

 ## About
 The following webapp is built using flask-react along with sqlite.
 Use can create a project, and a page is created with the following apps: